benchristel/sindarin/imperatives.md

 !!example

 [.s Minno Aragorn!]
-"Enter, Aragorn!" or "Let Aragorn enter"
+"Let Aragorn enter!"

+[.s Pedo mellon!]
+"May a friend speak!"

 /!

+## The Interjection [.s A]

-For extra drama, you can add the [.term interjection] [.s A], which emphasizes the fact that you're directly addressing a person.
+When giving someone a direct command or wishing them well (or ill!) you can add the [.term interjection]
+[.s A], which emphasizes the fact that you're directly addressing a person.
 This can go before either the verb or the subject, depending on which one you want to emphasize.